som3canadian/Some-Tools/README.md

 $ ./sometools.sh install-cat PrivEsc-Win
 # Install All tools
 $ ./sometools.sh install all
+# Check update for all installed tools
+# check-update-all command is the main reason why I made this
+$ ./sometools.sh check-update-all
+# Check for update
+$ ./sometools.sh check-update PEAS
+# Using ID instead of tool name
+$ ./sometools.sh check-update 9
+# Search for a tool on github
+$ ./sometools.sh git-search LinEnum
 # Show README.md of an installed tool
 $ ./sometools.sh info unicorn
 # Using ID instead of tool name
 $ ./sometools.sh info 4
-# Check for update
-$ ./sometools.sh check-update PEAS
-# Using ID instead of tool name
-$ ./sometools.sh check-update 9
-# Check update for all installed tools
-# check-update all command is the main reason why I made this
-$ ./sometools.sh check-update all
 # Add a new tool
 $ ./sometools.sh add-tool newtoolname PrivEsc-Lin
 # Uninstall a tool